We are looking for ‘pledgers’ for our Big Give Christmas Campaign! Can you help us?

 Christmas might seem a long way off, but we are already making plans to join the Big Give Christmas Challenge.
 The Christmas Challenge is the UK’s biggest match-funding campaign, and has proved to be an immensely successful platform for us to raise funds for some of the world’s most vulnerable children.

-We want to raise £40,000 through the Big Give Christmas Challenge for this new project.
-Our first step is to raise £10,000 in pledges from individuals or churches.
+We want to raise £60,000 through the Big Give Christmas Challenge to launch this new project.
+Our first step is to raise £15,000 in pledges from individuals or churches.
 A pledge is a promise to pay a given sum at a later date.
-We are looking for people able and willing to pledge a minimum of £250 over the summer months.
-The money will not need to be paid to Global Care until the Big Give Christmas Challenge is over (1-8 December).
+We are looking for people able and willing to pledge a minimum of £250 before the end of August 2021.
+The money will not need to be paid to Global Care until the Big Give Christmas Challenge is over (30 November -7 December).

 Once we have sufficient pledge funding, we use this to attract Champion funding from philanthropists working through the Big Give, and these two types of gifts then comprise the match funding pot offered to donors during the Christmas Challenge.
 Champion funds are only awarded up to the total of a charity’s pledges, so confirming pledges is a really important first step.